Gunturu-Akhil-Sai-Krishna-Mouli/3d-truss-optimization/README.md

 ---

 ## Overview
-Truss structures are widely used in engineering for their efficiency and strength-to-weight ratio.
-This project develops a numerical optimization algorithm to design a truss structure by iteratively redistributing material to maximize stiffness while maintaining a given volume of material.
+This repository contains materials related to the "Truss Optimization in 3D" project, presented as part of the ME 260 course on Structural Optimization: Size, Shape, and Topology.
+The project focuses on optimizing 3D truss structures to maximize stiffness (minimize mean compliance) while ensuring efficient material usage within a fixed material volume constraint.

 Key features include:
 - Generation of a ground structure.